swaptacular/swpt_ca_scripts/README.md

 2. Then you use the certificate signing request generated in step 1, and your root-CA private key, to sign the server certificate.
-To do this, run the `generate-serverkey` command, specifying the path to the ".csr" file, and the path to the server certificate file that should be created:
+To do this, run the `generate-serverkey` command, specifying the path to the certificate signing request file, followed by the path to the server certificate file that should be created:

    ```shell
    $ ./sign-servercert ~/myserver.csr ~/myserver.crt